quinn-rs/quinn/README.md

 * Simultaneous client/server operation
 * Ordered and unordered reads for improved performance
-* Works on stable Rust
+* Works on stable Rust, tested on Linux, macOS and Windows
 * Pluggable cryptography, with a standard implementation backed by [rustls][rustls] and [*ring*][ring]